Shirtsy/HexLator/README.md

 Hexpiler is a compiler for a modified .hexpattern format for Hex Casting that runs in ComputerCraft, allowing you to automatically download and write iotas to a Focus.

 ## Requirements
-The Focal Port from https://github.com/SamsTheNerd/ducky-periphs is rquired to write to Foci
+The Focal Port from https://github.com/SamsTheNerd/ducky-periphs is rquired to write to Foci.

 ## Installation
 Download and run the installer on a ComputerCraft computer: